 Do atmospheric conditions affect extraction time in your espresso?

-Part of the daily routine before to brew the first shot should be check the calibration of the grinder.
+Part of the daily routine before brewing the first shot should be to check the calibration of the grinder.
 Unfortunately in our experience, many espresso coffee lovers don't bother to do it.
 All you need is a kitchen timer and a scale.

 Optimal Extraction Times

 The optimal double espresso is 30 seconds for 36ml espresso by using double portafilter.
 Since this point you should play around with 1-2 seconds above or below this mark to find your perfect shot.

 If the extraction takes longer than this, coffee will be under extracted and therefore it will have not enough flavour and your espresso will be sourish.
 This is because the grind is too coarse, the grounds will not pack tightly together, and the water will pass through them too quickly.
 The extraction will be too fast, and espressos will be weak.
 You must make the grind finer.